XayEss/Assignment4/README.txt

          - ScrollImagePanel - extends Jpanel and allows of scrolling given images.
          - HistogramCreator - creates the histogram by the given InputStream.

+The program supports dither, sepia, blur, sharpen, greyscale, horizontal and vertical flip, brighten and extracting a channel in the gui mode.
+Additionally splitting images into 3 components and combining three images into one is supported in text mode.

 **Unzip all zipped folders**
 Run script instructions:
 To run a script file simply type the run command and provide the filepath to the script file as the command line argument.